queirozfcom/rachinations/README.md

   ruby 2.1.5p273 (2014-11-13 revision 48405) [x64-mingw32]
   ```

-  Once that's done, we'll configure `gem` (Ruby's package manager) to address a well known problem that has to do with certificates on windows. more info [here](http://stackoverflow.com/questions/9962051/could-not-find-a-valid-gem-in-any-repository-rubygame-and-others) and [here](http://help.rubygems.org/discussions/problems/19761-could-not-find-a-valid-gem) for example.
+  Once that's done, we'll configure `gem` (Ruby's package manager) to address a well known problem that has to do with certificates on Windows.
+More info [here](http://stackoverflow.com/questions/9962051/could-not-find-a-valid-gem-in-any-repository-rubygame-and-others) and [here](http://help.rubygems.org/discussions/problems/19761-could-not-find-a-valid-gem).

   On the command prompt, do this: